mapbox/mapbox-studio-classic/docs/0000-01-01-postgis-manual.md

 # PostGIS + SQL in Mapbox Studio

 Got a large collection of custom data?
-Need a power boost to efficiently process your data so it converts nicely into [vector tiles](https://www.mapbox.com/developers/vector-tiles/) on Mapbox.com?
+Need more processing power to make [vector tiles](https://www.mapbox.com/developers/vector-tiles/) upload smoothly to Mapbox.com?
 Look no further than PostGIS + SQL in Mapbox Studio.

 ![datasource](https://cloud.githubusercontent.com/assets/4587826/5863497/fe256a2e-a247-11e4-98d3-02b7a788da75.png)